-As of June 30, 2023, the Company had \$6.5 million in gross principal outstanding in a loan under the 2022 Loan Agreement.
-The interest-only period is one year followed by 48 months of equal payments of principal and interest beginning on September 15, 2023 based on a 25-year amortization rate.
+Under the terms of the 2022 Loan Agreement, the interest-only period is one year followed by 48 months of equal payments of principal and interest beginning on September 15, 2023 based on a 25-year amortization rate.
 The unamortized balance is due on August 15, 2027 (the "Cogent Maturity Date"), and bears interest at a fixed per annum rate equal to 5.75%.
-Upon the Cogent Maturity Date, a final payment of unamortized principal will be due.
-The Company is in compliance with all covenants as of June 30, 2023.
+At the Cogent Maturity Date, a final payment of unamortized principal will be due.
 The Company has the option to prepay the outstanding balance of the loan prior to the Cogent Maturity Date without penalty.
+The Company is in compliance with all covenants under the 2022 Loan Agreement as of September 30, 2023.

-As of December 31, 2022, the Cogent loan consisted of a long-term portion of \$6.5 million which is included in Debt, net on the accompanying condensed balance sheet.
-As of June 30, 2023, it consisted of a current portion of \$97,101 which is included in Accrued liabilities and other current liabilities and a noncurrent portion of \$6.4 million which is included in Debt, net in the accompanying condensed balance sheet.
+As of December 31, 2022, the 2022 Loan Agreement consisted of \$6.5 million which is included in Debt, net on the accompanying condensed balance sheet.
+As of September 30, 2023, it consisted of a current portion of \$117,680 which is included in Accrued liabilities and other current liabilities and a noncurrent portion of \$6.3 million which is included in Debt, net in the accompanying condensed balance sheet.